Control#

 Introduction#

-The Control blocks in VEXcode GO manage the flow of a project by handling loops, conditions, delays, and stopping execution.
+The Control blocks in VEXcode GO manage the flow of a project by handling loops, conditions, and delaying blocks from running.

 if / else — Runs one set of blocks if a condition is true, otherwise runs another.